yashpulaiya123/SortingVisualizer/README.md

 # Sorting Visualization
-#### This is a Visualization Project to visualize Sorting Algorithms live to understand how they are actually working in background
+#### This is a Project to visualize Sorting Algorithms Live to understand how they are actually working in the background
 - Bubble Sort
 - Selection Sort
 - Insertion Sort